jstep21/playlist-creator/README.md

 http://jstep21.pythonanywhere.com/

-The app is still in "development mode," so please email me your name and email address if you wish to try it out!
+The app is still in "development mode" and new users need to be added to an "allowlist," so please email me your name and email address if you wish to try it out!

 Email: jstephens1215@gmail.com